Texas-Robotics-Academy/markdown/2021/install_academy.md

 # Install the Robotics Academy Software
 {{ site.data.alerts.note }}
-These instructions require for you to have Ubuntu 18.04 currently running.
+These instructions require for you to have Ubuntu 18.04 or 20.04 currently running.
 {{ site.data.alerts.end }}

 ## Installing ROS